Senior Vice President for Government Relations and Public Policy

-He shares responsibility for matters concerning research costs and compliance issues including facilities and administrative costs, export controls, scientific openness and security, technology transfer and regulatory reform.
-He also staffs the Senior Research Officers constituent group.
+Tobin (Toby) Smith oversees matters related to science and innovation policy, broader impacts of science, and AAU’s international activities.
+He shares responsibility for matters concerning research costs and other regulatory and compliance issues, including facilities and administrative costs, export controls, scientific openness and security, public access to research results, and technology transfer.
+He also staffs the AAU Senior Research Officers (SRO) constituent group.

-Prior to joining AAU in January 2003, Toby worked as a federal relations representative in the Washington D.C.
-Offices of the University of Michigan (1999-2002) and the Massachusetts Institute of Technology (1992-1999).
-He began his Washington career on Capitol Hill as a legislative assistant to Congressman Bob Traxler (D-Michigan).
+Toby previously worked as a federal relations representative for the University of Michigan and for MIT.
+He began his career on Capitol Hill as a legislative assistant to Congressman Bob Traxler (D-MI).

-Toby holds a master’s degree in Legislative Affairs from George Washington University, and a Bachelor of General Studies (BGS) degree from the University of Michigan.
+Toby holds a Master’s degree in Legislative Affairs from George Washington University, and a Bachelor’s degree in General Studies (BGS) from the University of Michigan.